 Windley Key Fossil Reef Geological State Park

-Land at this 300-acre park, located on Windley Key at MM 84.9 near Islamorada, was formed by fossilized coral known as Key Largo limestone.
+Land at this 300-acre park, located on Windley Key at mile marker 84.9 near Islamorada, was formed by fossilized coral known as Key Largo limestone.
 Until the 1960s, the park’s quarry was used to produce Keystone, a decorative stone.

 The land was once owned by the Florida East Coast Railroad, which used the stone in building railroad magnate Henry Flagler’s Florida Keys Over-Sea Railroad in the early 1900s.
 Visitors can walk along eight-foot-high quarry walls to see cross sections of ancient coral and learn about the quarry’s role in Florida history during the 20th century.